Blog

 3. Take a multi-channel approach.

-There is no need to draft and manually send every routine volunteer communication.
-Not only does that take up a lot of time, but chances are you will make some mistakes and potentially forget to include important people on those communication lists.
-Take the stress and guesswork out of sending shift updates and reminder messages by investing in a volunteer management system that automatically sends those communications to volunteers.
-Automated communications ensure that every volunteer is kept informed on any changes to their own shift schedule or other changes that directly impact them.
-These messages are a great way to keep volunteers informed and engaged while ensuring that they aren’t receiving any unnecessary emails that can confuse and frustrate them.
-Remember that the more personalized and targeted your messages are, the better the experience you can provide to each volunteer.
+Automated communications ensure that every volunteer stays informed on any changes to shifts or other adjustments that directly impact them.
+These messages are a great way to keep volunteers engaged while ensuring that they don’t receive unnecessary emails.
+Remember that the more targeted your messages are, the better the experience you can provide to each volunteer.

-Now that you have a better understanding of the core components of creating a great volunteer strategy for your organization, it’s time to get to work and start implementing your own.
-Remember, each and every volunteer has their own set of expectations and preferences.
-Make sure you respect each individual communication style whenever possible to ensure that every volunteer has a great experience with your organization.
+Now that you understand the core components of an effective volunteer strategy, it’s time to get to work on your own.
+Remember, each and every volunteer has their own set of expectations.
+Make sure you respect each individual’s communication preferences whenever possible to ensure that every volunteer has a positive experience with your nonprofit, inspiring them to continue volunteering.